-You can, however, I have seen people who bring their forms to judges ordered to make extensive changes and come back to court.
+You can; however, I have seen people who bring their forms to judges be ordered to make extensive changes and come back to court.
 The forms are no substitute for a lawyer who knows the facts of your case.
 My advice is to hire a lawyer who practices family law and do it right the first time.

 There are statewide guidelines for child support based on a number of factors, including income of the parties, number of children, ages of children, child care costs, health insurance cost, etc.